By DAVID DUPONT

 Maybe that would make politics suitable dinner conversation again.

-“I Approve This Message” runs through Election Day.We rely on reader support.
-Buy a membership today!
+“I Approve This Message” runs through Election Day.Support Local Media!